 - If a screening test for a prospective employee produces a positive result, an approved laboratory shall confirm that result by a second examination of the sample, using gas chromatography with mass spectrometry or an equivalent scientifically accepted method, unless the prospective employee signs a written waiver at the time or after he or she receives the preliminary test result.

-- Applicants and employees have a right to retest a confirmed positive sample at the same or another approved laboratory.
+- Candidates and employees have a right to retest a confirmed positive sample at the same or another approved laboratory.

 - A retest must be requested in writing, specifying to which approved laboratory the sample is to be sent.

-- The applicant or employee is responsible for all reasonable expenses for chain of custody procedures, shipping, and retesting of positive samples related to this request.
+- The candidate or employee is responsible for all reasonable expenses for chain of custody procedures, shipping, and retesting of positive samples related to this request.

 - Employers are prohibited from imposing the costs of drug screening tests as a condition of hiring (N.C.
 Gen. Stat. § 14-357.1).